orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/TimecodeKit-2-Migration-Guide.md

 # TimecodeKit 2 Migration Guide

-Major API changes from TimecodeKit version 1 to version 2.
+API changes from TimecodeKit version 1 to version 2.

+This guide is designed to assist in migrating projects currently using TimecodeKit 1.x to version 2.x.
+While not exhaustive, this guide covers the major API and workflow changes.

 ## Timecode Time Value Types